Grants in EU countries

 Note (!): If you do not complete the steps below on time (within two weeks after your minor ends), we will not be able to pay the remaining 30% of your grant (!).
 The end date on your Statement of Host Institution is decisive in this.

 Request the partner institution (usually the International Office) to sign and stamp the Statement of Host Institution.
-Once this is done, upload the document in Osiris.
-You will receive an email with a link for this. - Upload the Erasmus+ Participant Report
+Do this just before the end of your semester.

 Questions after reading all this information?